yzdbg/dstream/README.md

 In order to add music to the database simply copy the files into the /music folder and press the scan button in the top right of the interface.

 ## Usage
-Left click any track to play immediately
+Left click any track to play immediately.

-### Add track to queue

 Right click any track to add to queue.

-### Remove track from queue

-Right click the track in the queue panel
+Right click the track in the queue panel.

 ## License